karchit/aws-cdk-github-workshop/README.md

 All examples in workshop will use the Sydney (ap-southeast-2) region.
 You are free to use any other AWS Region.

 #### CDK Setup
-If you haven't used CDK in your AWS Account and the region you've chosen, you'll have to first run the bootstrap your environment.
+If you haven't used CDK in your AWS Account and the region you've chosen, you'll have to first bootstrap your environment.

 Simplest way to do this is open a CloudShell instance from AWS Console and run the following command: